ashutoshmjain/gita/src/mathuraChap01.md

 </div>

 The information was stored in accurate recital, but one must recite the method only after extensive practice.
 Information must be rooted in deep experiential knowledge such that it represented truth.
-In `Vaidik` belief system - truth is what one experiences through actions and is realized though intense practice.
-A lie is said without personally engaging in the activity.
-No one is a liar for fun.
-People lie because they are either lazy or they want someone else to experiment first.
+In `Vaidik` belief system - truth was what one experienced through actions, and was realized though intense practice.
+Verbosity without engaging in the activity was considered a lie.
+No one was assumed to lie for fun.
+People lied because they were either lazy, or they wanted someone else to experiment first.

-The congregation was thus the reference point for truth - for various branches of innovations that appeared almost magical to the old. `Vaśiṣṭha` had it all indexed in his mind.
-More importantly he knew how to kick-start an auditory store of information - an obvious divine grace never heard before.
+The congregation was thus the reference point for truth - for various branches of innovation that appeared almost magical to the old. `Vaśiṣṭha` had it all indexed in his mind.
+More importantly he knew how to kick-start an auditory store of information - a divine grace never heard before.
 Who would sacrifice the pleasures of life to sustain information!
 Why would someone gather and qualify all the know-hows -  break them down into precise spoken words (`mantras`) and set up a daily cadence to keep the methods fresh in memory?

 The true meaning of `Yazna` is practice of skills.
 Since practice was linked to daily recital, the adapted meaning became formal chanting of `mantras` - mostly in groups.
 For example paddy was sown only once a year, but in absence of a written down document, the method to take the crop must be recited daily - to save it in memory .
 In due course, to further formalize the recital, ritualistic routines were added - such as specific dress, time of the day or day of the fortnight (linked to lunar cycle).
 Paying homage to Sun became the starting point of ritual -  metals being the most precious discoveries, and they all needed big fire. `Gaytri Mantra` became the initiation of `Yazna`.
 It literally translates to